Back

 • Johannes Høsflot Klæbo (Norway): A five-time Olympic gold medalist, 15-time world champion, and achieved his 100th World Cup win in December.

-• Jonna Sundling (Sweden): The 2022 Olympic sprint champion, with five world championship golds over the past two editions.
+• Jonna Sundling (Sweden): The 2022 Olympic sprint champion and five-time world championship gold medalist.

 Figure Skating

-• Yuma Kagiyama (Japan): The silver medalist at the 2022 Olympics and a three-time world championship runner-up.
-Japan’s Miura Riku and Kihara Ryuichi are two-time world champions in pairs.
+• Yuma Kagiyama (Japan): Silver medalist at the 2022 Olympics and a three-time world championship runner-up.

-• Adeliia Petrosian (Individual Neutral Athlete): The 18-year-old Russian is a strong contender, having won the last three Russian championships.
+• Adeliia Petrosian (Individual Neutral Athlete): The 18-year-old Russian is a three-time Russian champion and is scheduled to compete as a neutral athlete.

 Freestyle Skiing

-• Eileen Gu (China): Won two gold medals and one silver for China at the Beijing Olympics, and secured a silver medal in slopestyle recently.
-She is competing in all three freestyle events.
+• Eileen Gu (China): Won two gold medals and one silver for China at the Beijing Olympics in 2022.
+She is scheduled to compete in multiple freestyle events, including big air.

 • Mikaël Kingsbury (Canada): A moguls athlete with 18 Olympic and world championship medals, including gold at the 2018 Pyeongchang Games.